SamiPerttu/fundsp/README.md

 in the dataflow sense.
 All reuse of computed data takes place locally, inside combinators and components.

-There are two main ways to structure the reuse of signals in FunDSP graph notation:
+There are two main ways to structure the reuse of signals in FunDSP graph notation: branching and busing.
-*branching* and *busing*.
 Both are exposed as fundamental operators, guiding toward efficient structuring of computation.
 Dataflow concerns are thus explicated in the graph notation itself.

+### Net32 and Net64

+The graph notation can get cumbersome for complex graphs.
+The `Net32` and `Net64` components offer an explicit graph interface for connecting `AudioUnit32` and `AudioUnit64` nodes, respectively.

 ## Input Modalities And Ranges